Dr. André P. Walther

 I have also been entrusted with teaching

-and Molecular Biology, Advanced Recombinant Techniques, an Advanced PCR
+and Molecular Biology, Advanced Recombinant Techniques, an Advanced PCR techniques

 lab, a Cell Culture and Microscopy lab, and The Biology of Cancer.
 I